If you would like an advising appointment with Professor Lovely please request one by email.

 Graduate students can apply for travel funds to attend conferences.
+The deadline to apply for Fall 2014 is Sept 14.
 Check it out here: Student travel support

 NIST's National Cybersecurity Center of Excellence (NCCoE) is sponsoring a three day conference on Cybersecurity Innovation in Baltimore from January 28-30.
 There is a Research Track that appears especially interesting.

 The Masssachusetts Attorney General is sponsoring a three day conference packed with training from Monday, April 28 to Wednesday, April 30, in Norwood, MA, which is near Boston.
 The registration fee is $300, with an earlybird rate of $250.

 Congratulations to D4CS Professor Bilal Khan who has won an NSF grant that explores social networks through